Why Losing a Parent Makes You Feel Like a Child — Even When You’re All Grown Up

 There are numerous reasons for the direct relationship between stage of life and depth of sorrow.
 As we age, we become more aware of our fragility and increasing need for support, which we loathe imposing on our children.
 Instead of needing our parents less, we may feel their absence more keenly, especially if we’re dealing with divorce, mourning the loss of a spouse (or life partner), coping with serious illness or feeling estranged from our children as they focus on careers, parenting, and other competing demands that limit their availability.
 We may be mature adults, even card-carrying members of AARP, but the human longing for security, to hear Goodnight Moon as we drift off to sleep, may kick in with the increasing vulnerability of age and infirmity.

-All of which may be delayed while one of our parents is still alive.
+The feeling of responsibility for our aging parents may be delayed while both parents are still alive.
 The death of a parent typically results in feelings of responsibility for the one who’s survived.
 On top of our own bereavement, we may feel called upon (and yes, obligated) to assume a more central role in their lives, from providing increased physical, emotional, and financial support, all the way to be a primary companion, which is a double-edged sword.
 Our grief may be temporarily mitigated by the satisfaction of feeling needed, while simultaneously feeling resentful and overwhelmed.
 I will be forever grateful for the time I had with my father during the final years of his life.
 His death left a lasting hole in my heart.
 It also left me feeling slightly astray, having spent so much time and energy laser focused on his health and well-being.

 The moniker “midlife orphan,” is a relatively new label for a generation in which technology has extended the average life span, so that it’s not uncommon for a 60-year-old first time grandmother to mourn the loss of her 85-year-old mother’s death, who missed meeting her first great-granddaughter by just four days.
 A chaplain working in aftercare describes consoling a bereaved 70-year-old, married 42 years, who confesses to feeling “totally alone in the world” after burying his 95-year-old father.”